ManikandanMadathil/NYTimesPopularArticles/README.md

 - **Master/Detail View:** List of articles with the ability to view detailed information when an article is selected.
 - **API Integration:** Fetches data from the NY Times Most Popular Articles API.
-- **Testing:** Includes unit tests with Jest and React Testing Library, and UI tests with Cypress.
+- **Testing:** Includes unit tests with Jest and React Testing Library.
 -**Linting:** Includes linting to find code problems

 ## Setup